gohugoio/hugo/content/en/functions/go-template/if.md

 {{ end }}
 ```

-Use `else if` to check multiple conditions.
+Use `else if` to check multiple conditions:

 ```go-html-template
 {{ $var := 12 }}